List of The Marvelous Misadventures of Flapjack episodes

 The Marvelous Misadventures of Flapjack is an American animated television series created by Thurop Van Orman for Cartoon Network.
 The series centers on Flapjack, voiced by Van Orman, an aspiring young sailor raised by Bubbie the whale and mentored by the grisly ex-pirate Captain K'nuckles.
 Flapjack, K'nuckles, and Bubbie reside in Stormalong Harbor, where they are always in search of the elusive Candied Island.
 While in Stormalong Harbor, Flapjack and company are surrounded by a cast of recurring characters that include Peppermint Larry, the owner of a candy store; Doctor Julius Barber, Stormalong's doctor and barber; Dock Hag, the law enforcement officer; Sally Syrup, a young girl who sells seashells; and Eight-Armed Willy, an octopus with a secret stash of candy.

 The Marvelous Misadventures of Flapjack ran for 46 episodes across three seasons (90 episode segments).
-Originally airing in 2007 as a series of five animated shorts and later as a set of pilots, Flapjack premiered as a full series on June 5, 2008, with the episode "Several Leagues Under the Sea".
-The series finale, "Fish Out of Water" aired on August 31, 2010.
+Originally airing in 2007 as a series of five animated shorts, Flapjack premiered as a full series on June 5, 2008, with the episode "Several Leagues Under the Sea".
+The series finale, "Fish Out of Water", aired on August 31, 2010.